 Did you know that Martin Luther King Jr. and Gandhi both tried to commit suicide when they were young?
 The two of them suffered from depression that started in childhood.
-Later in life, it appears that the stresses they had made their mental state worsen.
+Later in life, it appears the stresses they had made their mental state worsen.
 This makes sense knowing the great changes each of these individuals brought about in the world.

-Consider the heightened sense of compassion that depressed people have.
+Consider the heightened sense of compassion depressed people have.
 The civil rights movements of King and Gandhi both were, at their core, just radical empathy.
 Both of these great men highlighted the importance of love above all else.
-They knew of the despair that others were feeling because they had felt it themselves.
+They knew of the despair others were feeling because they had felt it themselves.
 Their level of concern for others is well-summarized by a quote from King:

 “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”

 Winston Churchill was another case of a depressed leader making better decisions because of his illness.
-In 1938 British Prime Minister Neville Chamberlain heroically declared that he would meet with Hitler directly.
+In 1938 British Prime Minister Neville Chamberlain heroically declared he would meet with Hitler directly.
 Chamberlain hoped to persuade Hitler that war wasn’t necessary.
 Churchill, on the other hand, was more realistic because of his depression.
 His sound mind helped him make better decisions throughout his leadership.

 Here’s one last example, this time of the possible benefits of Bipolar Disorder.
 John F. Kennedy exhibited many of the symptoms of Hyperthymic Personality Disorder, which is similar to Bipolar Disorder.
 During the Cuban Missile Crisis, Kennedy held his position when everyone else told him to call for a pre-emptive nuclear strike.
 Because of his mental illness, he successfully averted a nuclear catastrophe.